mpeddada1/junit-experiment/README.md

 Including `--initialize-build-time=com.example.MySampleFileSystemProvider` results in a **successful build**.

+[UPDATE]
+When `MyOptions` is instantiated in `MySampleFileSystemProvider` with `private static MyOptions storageOptions = new MyOptions();`, we will notice that the build breaks because it is unexpectedly initialized at build time.

 ## child-project-3 : Testing with Category tag
 Experiment with Junit annotations and tags for native image testing.